Learn how to import or export your data files with QuickBooks desktop:

-In order to import a list in the CSV format, the user needs to install the QuickBooks import excel and CSV toolkit.
+In order to import a list in the CSV format, you need to install the QuickBooks import excel and CSV toolkit.
 The tool kit will have the following components:

-For exporting the CSV files, if the user is not having MS excel installed on the system or if MS excel is not installed on the system or if the user wishes to view and edit the data using a different format.
+For exporting the CSV files, if you are not having MS excel installed on the system or if MS excel is not installed on the system or if yo wishes to view and edit the data using a different format.

 Customer and vendors

-- The very first step is to open the customer/vendor centre
+- First step is to open the customer/vendor centre.

-- And then select the excel drop down, then select:
+- Select the excel drop down, then select:

-- Export customer/vendor list: if the user wishes to export the customer data such as name, balance, or the contact information
+- Export customer/vendor list: if you wish to export the customer data such as name, balance, or the contact information

-- And Export transactions: If the user wishes to export transactions
+- And Export transactions: If you wish to export transactions.

-- Now, in the export window, the user needs to select the create a comma separated values file
+- Now, in the export window, you need to select the create a comma separated values file.

-- And also, assign a file name, and then select the location where you wish to save the file
+- Now assign a file name, and then select the location where you wish to save the file.

-- For this, the user needs to open the report option
+- For this, you need to open the report option.

-- And then go for the excel drop down at the top of the report
+- Go for the excel drop down at the top of the report.

 Read Also: How to Crack QuickBooks Admin Password?